Peter Marsh Chase Preview, Tips, Runners & Trends

 3. Artic Jack (6:20.40) in 2004

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Peter Marsh Chase next time out then you would have backed a total of 1 winner.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -13.00.
-Ahead of the 2026 Peter Marsh Chase why not head over to the racing predictions for tips on other races today?
+Over the past 20 renewals, if you had followed the winner of the Peter Marsh Chase next time out, then you would have backed a total of 1 winner.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -7.00.
+Before placing your bet on the 2027 Peter Marsh Chase, see which other runners today are being backed on the racing predictions page.

 What the expert says...